 - Empower the implementation team and employees for broad based action by sanctioning them with the authority to make decisions

-2 – Identify and Manage “People” Opportunity and Risk
+2. Identify and Manage “People” Opportunity and Risk

 It is also critical for the ERP project team to look at both the opportunity and risk of a project.
-Here’s where a change management strategy and team is put in place to address the cultural changes the implementation will create.
+Here’s where a change management strategy and team are put in place to address the cultural changes the implementation will create.
 Key areas to address include the following:

 - Conduct organization and people readiness assessments to identify both opportunity and risk as early as possible and define actions to realize these opportunities and mitigate risks